allan23/ep-troubleshoot/README.md

 **What do I do with the JSON file?**

-If you are encountering an issue with ElasticPress, you can create a [GitHub issue](https://github.com/10up/ElasticPress/issues) for the ElasticPress team to review.
+If you are encountering an issue with ElasticPress, you can create a [GitHub issue](https://github.com/10up/ElasticPress/issues) for the ElasticPress team to review and attach the file to the issue.

 **ElasticPress cannot connect to Elasticsearch, can you help?**